 About Circling Europe

-Our aim is to continue to evolve the practice of Circling and to make it as widely accessible for people as possible.
-Further, it’s to deeply listen to our wider eco-system and to be able to respond quickly with a deep willingness to adapt and evolve towards what is most needed.
+Further, it’s to deeply listen to our wider eco-system and to respond quickly with a deep willingness to adapt and evolve towards what is most needed.

 A Continual Embrace of Mystery and Wisdom

 We currently see Circling as the most inspiring practice for bringing development in the world—it quenches a particular thirst, the thirst for more meaning, intimacy, creativity, respect for our interconnectivity, surrender, discernment, collective intelligence, action and self transformation.

 But our vision goes beyond Circling and aligns with a wider movement in the world centered around these values that is bringing a deeper consciousness to our relationships and purpose.
 Circling is the current tool we are working with and deeply committed to, but to really enter into the field of Circling means entering into a continual embrace and relationship with all other forms of wisdom and to stay centred in the mystery of existence.

 Circling and Integral Theory